Stuck on what size of uniform to order? Check this chart courtesy of our supplier. Uniform Size Chart 2016.pdf

 PCLL provides a full uniform (hat, jersey, pants, socks) and equipment (bats, helmets, catcher gear, etc).
-Players are only required to bring a glove and appropriate footwear.
-Cleats are
+Players are only required to bring a glove and appropriate footwear, preferably cleats.

 How are teams formed?

 From age 9, teams are formed by a player draft.
-The importance of the draft is to create balanced teams incorporating players of all skill level.
+The importance of the draft is to create balanced teams, incorporating players of all skill levels.
 This eliminates the house team versus travel team imbalance that is sometimes found in other programs.

 How are players “Drafted”?

-Each player ages 8+ will be evaluated on a set of basic baseball skills (throwing, hitting, running, catching).
+Each player age 9 and up will be evaluated on a set of basic baseball skills (throwing, hitting, running, catching).
 They will be given a ranking that will be used during the draft process.
-At the end of the process each player will be placed on a team.
+At the end of the process, each player will be placed on a team.
 The rankings will be used to ensure each team has a similar set of skills.

 Are volunteers screened?

 All PCLL volunteers who work with players are subject to a full background check thru Lexis Nexus.
-PCLL typically operated with 125+ screened volunteers each season.
+PCLL typically operates with 125+ screened volunteers each season.

 What makes PCLL different?

 Our commitment to player development and safety is key to our success.
 PCLL is the first league in Michigan to win the ASAP Safety Award from Little League International.
-Each year 5 leagues across the country are selected.
-In 2012 PCLL was one of them.
-We have committed to player development adding 3 player development and 3 player agent positions to our board this year.
-Our winter clinics are just the start of the developmental opportunities we are planning for our players.
-Through our draft process we are able to make the season a more enjoyable experience for all.
+Each year, five leagues across the country are selected.
+In 2012, PCLL was one of them.
+We have committed to player development by having player development and player agent positions on our board.
+Our winter clinics are just the start of the developmental opportunities we offer our players.
+Through our draft process, we are able to make the season a more enjoyable experience for all.